janten/onkyo-eiscp-remote-mac/README.md

 Some commands will also receive information from the receiver.
 To get the current power status, use

     octl PWRQSTN ipAddress [port]

+and you should get a response like this

+	Connected to 192.168.2.239 at port 60128
+	Command sent
+	Resonse: !1PWR01

+where `!1PWR01` indicates that the receiver is switched on.

 Commands
 --------
 A list of available commands and supported receivers is available on http://www.wyerd.co.uk/images/onkyo_cmds.xls